Zambia: The Web of Life, Luxury Style

 The Tree Room at Tongabezi Lodge: This superb 16 bed camp built along the banks of the mighty Zambezi, features large permanent tents and a number of theme rooms such as this Tree room, Bird House and Honeymoon suite, all built into the rock.
 From here, both river trips and game drives offer excellent wildlife viewing.

-This is the only species of waterbuck that occurs in Southern Africa.
+This is the only species of waterbuck that occurs in Southern Africa, and is identified by the white “loo seat” on its rump!

-Chinzombo camp on the banks of the Luangwa River: Zambia features a lot of small comfortable camps from where one enjoys game walks and night drives in these remote areas.
+Sausage Tree Camp on the banks of the Luangwa River: Zambia features a lot of small comfortable camps from where one enjoys game walks and night drives in these remote areas, not to mention game drives by boat, canoeing and tiger fishing!

 Elephants on the camp verandah: These mighty Pachyderms are very intelligent and know just where they are safe – thus many camps end up with their camp elephant!
 At night you may well awake to see them delicately stepping over the guy ropes of your tent!